-This section covers allegations that the Company did not adequately consult riverine communities during the Company's environmental permitting process.
+There has been one case brought against the Company alleging that Belo Sun did not adequately consult riverine communities during the Company's environmental permitting process.
 The Brazilian courts have addressed this issue and have ruled in the Company's favour.
+However, the DPE, DPU and MPF have continued to challenge the Company's consultation with the riverside peoples communities.
 The background of this litigation is outlined below.

-On August 2020, the DPE filed a lawsuit with a local Altamira Judge (Agrarian Court - State Circuit) against the State of Pará and the Company to suspend the environmental permitting process of PVG based on a report submitted by a NGO (Association InterAmericana for Environmental Development ("AIDA")) and the allegation from DPE that self-identified riverine communities living along the Xingu River, were not consulted in accordance with ILO Convention 169 in the PVG environmental permitting process that was issued by SEMAS.
+In August 2020, the DPE filed a lawsuit with a local Altamira judge (Agrarian Court - State Circuit) against the State of Pará and the Company to suspend the environmental permitting process of PVG based on a report submitted by an NGO (Association InterAmericana for Environmental Development ("AIDA")) and an allegation from the DPE that self-identified riverine communities living along the Xingu River, were not consulted in accordance with ILO Convention 169 in the PVG environmental permitting process that was issued by SEMAS.
 The AIDA report focused on potential technical issues of PVG which were unfounded.

-The Company responded to this request with full documentation that all communities in the area of influence of PVG were fully consulted in the impact assessment and in the LI application.
+The Company responded with full documentation that all communities in the area of influence around PVG were fully consulted in the impact assessment and in the LI application.
 The State of Pará also contested the lawsuit, consistent with the defense presented by the Company.
-Both the State of Pará and the Company presented technical and legal evidence that the allegations made by AIDA and DPE were false.
+Both the State of Pará and the Company presented technical and legal evidence that the allegations made by AIDA and the DPE were false.
+Both the Company and the DPE also requested a technical expert to confirm whether the riverside communities in the region were tribal and to determine if they should be treated under the terms of ILO Convention 169.

-On May 24, 2022, an interim suspension order was issued in this matter by a judge of the Agrarian Court of Altamira against the LI and LP.
+On May 24, 2022, an interim suspension order was issued in this matter by a judge of the Agrarian Court of Altamira against the LI and the LP.

 On July 20, 2022, the State Court of Appeal of Pará State overturned the suspension order on the grounds that there was no evidence of damage or harm to the riverine communities and that they were properly consulted as part of the environmental studies conducted by the Company.
 The Supreme Court of Pará State also ruled that the decision of the Agrarian Court caused damage to the Company and stated that there should be no obstacles for the Company to continue with the environmental licensing process while complying with the legal requirements determined by the applicable environmental and judicial authorities.
-While the initial suspension order remains in effect (as discussed above under LI Suspension and Indigenous Consultation) the Brazilian courts have confirmed the adequacy of the Company's consultation process.
+As part of the confirmation process, the Company participated in a series of hearings between 2022 and the beginning of 2023, with the DPE and the State of Pará.